How does the propagation tool work?

 If you would like to have a quick go, and see what it's all about, try out these DNS propagations checks:

 - Global name servers (like Google, OpenDNS and Cloudflare)

-- North American name servers (US and Canada)
+- North American name servers (US, Canada and Mexico)

-- European name servers (UK, Russia, Germany and Spain)
+- European name servers (UK, Russia, Germany, Netherlands, Italy and Cyprus)

-- South American name servers (Brazil, Argentina and Peru)
+- South American name servers (Argentina and Peru)

 - Asia (Israel, India, Hong Kong, Japan and Singapore)

 It is also possible to specify multiple alternate name servers for this check.

 Supports A, AAAA, MX, NS, SOA and TXT records.

 DNS propagation refers to the process of updating the information in the DNS servers across the internet, so that the latest changes to a domain name's records (e.g. an IP address change) are reflected everywhere.